Understanding Weak Wi-Fi in Industrial Settings

 1. Mounting Height & Antenna Direction

-High ceilings + wrong antenna angle = weak or misdirected coverage.
+High ceilings combined with the wrong antenna angle can lead to weak or misdirected coverage.
 AP placement is engineering, not interior design.

 2. Metal, Refrigeration & Machinery